marcopennekamp/lore/spec/05-expressions.md

 You can access the **property** of an object with the `.` notation.
 The type of the expression is the type of the property.
 The syntax is simply: `object.property`.

+Although the dot notation will eventually be overloaded for multi-function invocation, **property access takes precedence**.
+In such a case, you can always invoke the multi-function without using the dot-notation.

 ### Variable Declarations and Assignments